garylirocks/quickrefs/azure-ai.markdown

 ## Copilot studio

 - Re-branded from Power Virtual Agents
+- You can
-- For creating custom copilot agent
+  - build a custom copilot
+  - or extend a Microsoft Copilot
     - The built agent could be published anywhere, like Microsoft 365 Copilot (Teams, SharePoint, Business Chat)
 - For none/low code usage, using natural language or a GUI

-Knowledge source:
+### Knowledge sources

 You can connect it to your public websites or internal data (files, databases, etc)

-Topics:

-Allows you to trigger actions based on certain phrases
+### Topics

+For certain specified phrases, you might want to control the response message or action, you can define a topic.

+This is called *conversational orchestration*.

 ## Azure AI Studio

 - You can pick models
+- Integrate with other resources, like Azure Search for managing indexes